Area youth among candidates vying for Iowa Dairy Princess title

-Several local youth are among the eight candidates vying for title of 67th Iowa Dairy Princess.
+Several local residents are among the eight candidates vying to be the 67th Iowa Dairy Princess.

-The Iowa Dairy Princess serves as a goodwill ambassador for the dairy industry and Iowa’s dairy farmers, according to Midwest Dairy, an organization representing approximately 5,800 dairy farm families in the region.
+The princess serves as a goodwill ambassador for the industry and Iowa’s dairy farmers, according to Midwest Dairy, an organization representing about 5,800 dairy farm families in the region.

-The Iowa Dairy Princess is usually crowned in August prior to the start of the Iowa State Fair.
+The Iowa Dairy Princess is usually crowned in August prior to the start of the Iowa State Fair, which has been canceled this year due to COVID-19 concerns.

 This year, the state contest will be held Tuesday and Wednesday, Aug.
-11–12, in Ankeny, with the coronation on Aug.
+11 and 12, in Ankeny, with the coronation on Aug.
 12.

 Julie Hammerand, of Sherrill, has served this past year as the 66th Iowa Dairy Princess.